-Aging, an inevitable process in living organisms, has been linked to several unwanted disease conditions, including several types of cancers.
+Aging, an inevitable process in living organisms, has been linked to several unwanted disease conditions including several types of cancers.
 Studies suggest that certain genetic and epigenetic alterations are accumulated during aging and appear to possess a direct role in cell transformation.
 These events show a clear evolution during aging and are reversed in cancer.
 An interesting example of this is that telomere length (controlled by genetic and epigenetic modifications) decreases with age but rapidly increases after transformation (39).
 Similarly, the levels of sirtuins have been shown to be decreased during aging and elevated in cancer cells (39).
 It is being increasingly appreciated that sirtuins could be one of the lost links between aging and cancer (39).
-SIRT1 is the most well studied member of sirtuin family and known to modulate several cell signaling pathways that promote cell survival (3).
-Since prostate cancer is a major age-related malignancy, the involvement of SIRT1 in the development of PCa is an intriguing possibility.
-In this study, we tested the hypothesis that SIRT1 is overexpressed in PCa and that its inhibition will have antiproliferative effects in human PCa cells.
+Sirt1 is the most well studied member of sirtuin family and known to modulate several cell signaling pathways which promote cell survival (3).
+Since prostate cancer is a major age-related malignancy, the involvement of Sirt1 in the development of PCa is an intriguing possibility.
+In this study, we tested the hypothesis that Sirt1 is overexpressed in PCa and its inhibition will have antiproliferative effects in human PCa cells.

-To test this hypothesis, we first determined the constitutive levels of SIRT1 in human prostate carcinoma cells versus normal prostate epithelial cells.
-We utilized a panel of PCa cells differing in androgen receptor and p53 status; LNCaP and $22R\nu$ 1 cells possess mutant but functional androgen receptor and wild type p53, DU145 cells are androgen receptor-negative and mutant for p53, and PC3 cells are androgen receptor and p53 null.
-As shown by immunoblot analysis, we found that SIRT1 is overexpressed in the human PCa cell lines tested compared with normal prostate epithelial PrEC cells and normal prostate cells obtained from patients (P326 and P218) (Fig. 1A).
-A quantification of protein bands showed an 8-13-fold overexpression of endogenous SIRT1 protein in PCa cells compared with normal prostate cells (Fig. 1B).
-Further, we employed several different normal cell lines to compare the levels of SIRT1 protein.
-As compared with DU145 PCa cells, the normal cells (NHEK, N/Tert-1 keratinocytes, normal human bronchial epithelial cells, and human mammary eptithelial cells) were found to have markedly low levels of SIRT1 (Fig. S1).
-We also assessed the levels of SIRT1 mRNA in PCa cells compared with the normal PrEC cells.
-As shown by the quantitative real time PCR analysis, a significant overexpression of SIRT1 mRNA was observed in PCa cell lines when compared with normal PrEC cells (Fig. 1C).
-The mRNA quantitation and mRNA dissociation curves for SIRT1 and glyceraldehyde-3-phosphate dehydrogenase are provided in the supplemental material (Fig. S1, A and B).
-Further, employing a SIRT1 activity assay kit that uses a
+To test this hypothesis, we first determined the constitutive levels of Sirt1 in human prostate carcinoma cells versus normal prostate epithelial cells.
+We utilized a panel of PCa cells differing in androgen receptor (AR) and p53 status: LNCaP and 22Rv1 cells possess mutant but functional AR and wild type p53, DU145 cells are AR negative and mutant for p53 and PC3 cells are AR and p53 null.
+As shown by immunoblot analysis, we found that Sirt1 is overexpressed in the human PCa cell lines tested compared to normal prostate epithelial PrEC cells and normal prostate cells obtained from patients (P326 and P218) (Fig. 1A).
+A quantification of protein bands showed a 8 to 13 fold overexpression of endogenous Sirt1 protein in PCa cells compared to normal prostate cells (Fig. 1B).
+Further, employed several different normal cell lines to compare the levels of Sirt1 protein.
+As compared to DU145 PCa cells, the normal cells (NHEK, N/Tert-1 keratinocytes, NHBE, and HMEC) were found to have markedly low levels of Sirt1 (Sup.
+Fig.1).
+We also assessed the levels of Sirt1 mRNA in PCa cells compared to the normal PrEC cells.
+As shown by the Quantitative Real Time PCR analysis, a significant overexpression of Sirt1 mRNA was observed in PCa cell lines, when compared to normal PrEC cells (Fig. 1C).
+The mRNA quantitation and mRNA dissociation curves for Sirt1 and GAPDH are provided as supplementary figures (Sup.
+Fig. 2A and B).
+Further, employing a Sirt1 activity assay kit that uses a fluorogenic peptide (encompassing residues 379 to 382 of p53, acetylated on lysine 382), we determined the deacetylation activity of Sirt1.
+As shown in Fig. 2, compared to normal PrEC cells, Sirt1 activity was found to be significantly elevated in human PCa cell lines tested.
+Purified Sirt1 enzyme was used as a positive control and nicotinamide was used as a negative control.
+Thus, our data suggested Sirt1 is overexpressed at the protein, mRNA and activity levels in PCa cells compared to normal PrEC cells.